paolofacchinetti/blockchain-developer-bootcamp-final-project/README.md

    * RPC URL: http://localhost:9545
    * Chain ID: 1337
    * Currency Symbol: ETH
-6. import an account in Metamask from the private key that you saved earlier
+6. import a new account in MetaMask from the private key that you saved earlier in step 1.
-7. go to "localhost:8080" from your favorite web browser
+7. visit "localhost:8080" in your web browser
-8. watch the walkthrough video to see the functionalities you can test
+8. watch the walkthrough video to see the functionalities you can try out

 ### Testing
 Tests should be run with Truffle.
 It will look for a local network on port 8545 (as shown in the `truffle-config.js` file).